|

 In total the British

-give a mobilisation strength of 50 infantry battalions.
+Regiment) could give a mobilisation strength of 45 infantry battalions.

 Outside the above listed

-regiments are three companies of guardsmen each of 110 men, who are
+regiments are three companies of guardsmen each of 90 men, who

-duties in London, to allow them to continue to carry out normal training
+duties in London.
+This allows Regiments of the Foot Guards to continue to carry out normal training

 on roulement from guard duties.

-single battalion of The Gibraltar Regiment comprising one Regular and
+single battalion of The Royal Gibraltar Regiment comprising one regular and

 |